oldmanlogan04/HelloWorld/calendar/materials/class2-hw/README.md

 6. Write a loop that prints out all of the odd numbers between 4 and 40.
 7. *Challenge problem*: Write an algorithm that prints out the first 50 terms of the [Fibonacci Sequence](https://www.mathsisfun.com/numbers/fibonacci-sequence.html).

+Once you've finished, you can compare your work with the [official solutions](hw2-solutions.txt).
+Note that your may answer(s) may be slightly different than these and still be correct.
+You should focus on the logic of the answer, and ask if you have any doubts or concerns.

 ## Getting Started with Javascript

 We talked about Javascript (JS) briefly in class, and will spend the rest of our time working with this programming language.
 These exercises are self-guided, and will get a little bit of early practice with JS.